isomerpages/nhg-research/pages/About NHG REDCap.md

 knowledge.</p>
 <p></p>
 <h4>REDCap in NHG</h4>
+<p>The National Healthcare Group (NHG) is a member of the REDCap Consortium
-<p>The REDCap Consortium is composed of 1,920 active institutional partners
-in 103 countries who utilize and support REDCap in various ways.
-The National Healthcare Group (NHG) is a member of the REDCap consortium.</p>
+which is composed of 1,920 active institutional partners in 103 countries who utilize and support REDCap in various ways.</p>
-<p>NHG's REDCap system was first launched in 2016 and is jointly administered
+<p>&nbsp;NHG's REDCap system was first launched in 2016 and is jointly managed
-and maintained by the NHG Group Research &amp; Innovation and Synapxe.
+by the NHG Group Research &amp; Innovation (GRI) and Synapxe.
 NHG REDCap is available for use by approved research activities and registered Standing Databases.</p>